propiro/BTT_TF_Cloud_AFW/README.md

 **Changes from the original BTT TF Cloud V1.0 firmware**

-* Fixed SSID and password
+* Hardcoded SSID and password (to make WiFi working also without accessible SD card)
 * SD card is used only when a connection via WebDAV is established

 **Top**